 Just like any other type of schooling, homeschooling is an international endeavor.
 Millions of families around the world have made the decision to take their child’s education into their own hands, especially during and in the wake of COVID-19.
 And, like the United States, every country has its own opinions, philosophies, and laws surrounding homeschooling.

 In this monthly series, we’ll take a look at different countries around the world and how they view homeschooling as well as the types of laws (if any) those countries have to govern homeschooling.
 The first country we visited was the second-largest country in the world, and the northern neighbor to the United States–Canada.
 Then we went island hopping to the Philippines and Puerto Rico before cruising on over to South Africa.
 We headed back to the Caribbean to the Dominican Republic, and now we’re traveling all the way to Southeast Asia to Thailand!

-Neighbor to Cambodia, Laos, and Myanmar (Burma), the country of Thailand is home to nearly 70 million citizens, ranking number 20 among the world’s countries by population.
+Neighbor to Cambodia, Laos, and Myanmar (Burma), the country of Thailand is home to nearly 72 million citizens, ranking number 20 among the world’s countries by population.
 The country is nearly 200,000 square miles in size, making it a bit larger than Spain.
-The capital city of Bangkok is far and away the most populous in the country, with more than 9 million residents–14 million if you consider the entire Bangkok metropolitan region.
+The capital city of Bangkok is far and away the most populous in the country, with more than 11.2 million residents.
 If you’ve ever heard of the country of Siam–that was Thailand’s name until 1939.

 Rules and Requirements for Homeschooling in Thailand